timocp/ruby-calc/README.md

 Calc::Q#to_c       | Converts to ruby Complex
 Calc::Q#to_complex | Converts to a Calc::C with zero imaginary part Calc::C#to_c       | Converts to ruby Complex
+Calc::C#to_i       | Converts to ruby Fixnum/Bignum, error if imaginary part is non-zero

 #### Converting to strings